 Note: You cannot edit a Knowledge base article directly inside the Content hub itself.

-Updating a Custom content
+Updating Custom content

 Updating an External web page